Theme

 Spec Kit is a toolkit for spec-driven development, positioned around structured workflows, predictable implementation paths, and integrations with AI coding agents.

-The official repository presents Spec Kit as an open source toolkit for turning software specifications into a more central part of the implementation process, with CLI-based project setup and agent integrations.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+The official repository presents Spec Kit as a toolkit for turning software specifications into a more central part of the implementation process, with CLI-based project setup and agent integrations.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is